microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution04.md

 ## Notes & Guidance

-In this challenge, you will deploy a sample JavaScript app to connect and read FHIR patient data.
-You will configure public client application registration to allow JavaScript app to access FHIR Server.
+In this challenge, you will deploy a **[FHIR sample JavaScript app](https://docs.microsoft.com/en-us/azure/healthcare-apis/tutorial-web-app-write-web-app)** to connect and read FHIR patient data.
+You will configure **[public client application registration](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-public-azure-ad-client-app)** to allow JavaScript app to access FHIR Server.

 **[Public Client Application registrations](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-public-azure-ad-client-app)** are Azure AD representations of apps that can authenticate and authorize for API permissions on behalf of a user.
 Public clients are mobile and SPA JavaScript apps that can't be trusted to hold an application secret, so you don't need to add one.
 For a SPA, you can enable implicit flow for app user sign-in with ID tokens and/or call a protected web API with Access tokens.